ming436534/modelizr/docs/modifiers/QueryModifiers.md

 #### `normalize((res, normalize) => {})`

-Similar to `.then()`, except this will further attempt to normalize the response and give you the normalized response.
+Similar to `.then()`, except this will also attempt to normalize the response and give you the normalized response.

+> No modifiers can be chained after using this modifier

 ```javascript
 query(